All Collections

 • Opinion Scale: Allows users to submit a rating on a scale that can be numerical or based on emotional response, such as Strongly Agree vs Strongly Disagree.

-The Contextual Panel contains settings to change the feedback format, and for some formats, also contains settings to customise the existing panel, such as changing the Rating icons.
+The Contextual Panel contains settings to change the feedback format, and for some formats, also contains settings to customize the existing panel, such as changing the Rating icons.

 Confirmation: Allows you to request confirmation or an attestation from your Learners.